 Licensing Procedures and Timing

-All the new establishment of LLCs, JSCs, Partnerships, BCCs, other economic organizations; implementation of PPP contracts (except for Group C projects) are required to get IRCs.
+All the new establishment of LLCs, JSCs, Partnerships, BCCs, other economic organizations are required to get IRCs.
 The licensing procedures and timing for obtaining the certificates are in the same and described hereunder:

 - For investment projects subject to investment policy decisions, the investment registration agency shall issue IRCs to investors within 5 working days from the date of receipt of the written investment policy decision.